PubMed ID: 19248868

 - At least one adult family member willing to participate.

 Participants and family members were recruited through pediatrician offices and promotional materials.

 Randomized controlled trial.
 Participants were randomized through letters containing group assignment.

 Randomized to one of three groups:

 - Multi-family therapy (45 minutes weekly) plus psycho-education (curriculum included weekly sessions with behavioral skill building and psychosocial components) group

 - Psycho-education only group

 - None of the groups were given a specific caloric restriction

 - Adolescents were encouraged to self-monitor food group servings with a pictorial goal sheet to achieve a healthful diet within the recommended calorie range based on the Food Guide Pyramid.

-- ANCOVA controlling for race was used to test for differences between groups for body mass index Z-score, energy intake and family variable change scores
+- ANCOVA controlling for race was used to test for differences between groups for BMI Z-score, energy intake and family variable change scores

 - Based on large effect size and alpha level of 0.05, 66 subjects were needed for adequate power (0.80) to detect differences between three groups and 42 subjects were needed to detect differences between two groups.